 Terry Clontz Chief Advisor to Board of Directors

 Mr. Clontz is a 44-year veteran in the global telecommunications industry.
 He currently serves as the Non-Executive Chairman of StarHub Ltd., Singapore’s second largest telecom company and previously served as StarHub’s Chief Executive Officer from 1999 to 2009.
 From December 1995 through December 1998, Mr. Clontz served as Chief Executive Officer, President and a Director of IPC Information Systems.
 Prior to that, Mr. Clontz worked at BellSouth International, joining in 1987 and holding various senior executive positions, serving the last three years as President, Asia-Pacific.
-He also served as a board member for Jasper Technologies until it was sold to Cisco Systems in February 2016, and is a current board member of Level 3 Communications.
-Mr. Clontz also maintains various other board affiliations with private telecoms and technology companies in Southeast Asia and the United States.
+He also served as a board member for Jasper Technologies until it was sold to Cisco Systems in February 2016, and is a current board member of Century Link (NYSE: CTL) Mr. Clontz also maintains various other board affiliations with private telecom and technology companies in Southeast Asia and the United States.